semgrep/semgrep-docs/docs/experiments/join-mode/recursive-joins.md

 ## Example Rule

-To really utilize join mode, it's important to think of a join mode rule as "asking questions about the whole project", rather than looking for a single pattern.
+It's important to think of a join mode rule as "asking questions about the whole project", rather than looking for a single pattern.
 For example, to find a SQL injection, you need to understand a few things about the project:

 1. Is there any user input?
 1. Do any functions manually build a SQL string using function input?
 1. Can the user input reach the function that manually builds the SQL string?

 Now, you can write individual Semgrep rules that gather information about each of these questions.
-This example will use https://github.com/ScaleSec/vulnado as an example for finding a SQL injection.
+This example  uses [Vulnado](https://github.com/ScaleSec/vulnado) for finding a SQL injection.
 Vulnado is a Spring application.

-The first rule will look for user input into the Spring application.
+The first rule looks for user input into the Spring application.
 This rule also captures sinks that use a user-inputtable parameter as an argument.

 ```yaml
 rules: